charles-amyx/charlesamyxdotcom/content/design/um-dearborn.md

 ## Role

-Designer and developer (styleguide and HTML/CSS/JS prototypes of components).
+Designer and developer of the styleguide (HTML/CSS/JS prototypes of components).
+Styleguide was built with VuePress, my first time using VueJS.

 ![Home page of UM Dearborn](./images/dearborn-home.jpg)